shah-zeb-naveed/data-structures-and-algorithms/README.md

   - The theorem says two things about this example: first, that 1200 can be represented as a product of primes, and second, that no matter how this is done, there will always be exactly four 2s, one 3, two 5s, and no other primes in the product.
   - For example, characters can be assigned a prime number.
 A string will have a different product than another string but the same product as its permutations.
 - If n is negative, substitute x with 1/x to make n non-negative???
+- divide for nums with opposite signs needs int(num1 / num2)

 # Sorting